gasnew/cedar/api/README.md

    Make a single command that manages both the Redis and Node servers.

     ```
-    redis-server &
+    redis-server > /dev/null 2>&1 &
     ```

 4. Start your Feathers app in "dev mode."
 This will watch source files and recompile (TS -> JS) and restart the web server when any of them changes.

     ```
-    yarn start
+    yarn dev
     ```

-## Dev process
+## Development process

 I use [eslint](https://eslint.org/) in vim to catch TypeScript errors and things as I type.
 We don't have autoformatting setup yet for this repo, so I run [prettier](https://prettier.io/) from my editor to format as I go.

-If there are a bunch of TypeScript/compilation errors to look at, just run `yarn compile` to see them all printed nicely.
+If there are a bunch of TypeScript/compilation errors to look at, just run `yarn compile` to see them all printed nicely in your terminal.

 ## Calling the API